Jack de Sequeira: Political career

-De Sequeira was the leader of a group known as Goyncho Pokx, which later merged with other groups to from the United Goans Party (UGP or UG Party).
+De Sequeira was the leader of a group known as Goyncho Pokx, which later merged with other groups to form the United Goans Party (UGP or UG Party).
 He represented Santa Cruz assembly constituency three times.
 He lost in the fourth attempt in 1979 and did not contest elections again.

 United Goans Party

 De Sequeira' bust at a function, 2015.

 De Sequeira was the founder president of the United Goans Party.
 He played a pivotal role in convincing the then Government of India to hold an opinion poll to decide the issue of the merger of Goa into the state of Maharashtra.

 Personal life

 At the age of 23, de Sequeira married Lilia Margarida de Gouveia Pinto.
-They had nine children.
+They had three sons and six daughters: Erasmo, a fellow politician; Jack, Jose, Julia "Julie", a physician; Margarida, Teresa, Lilia "Lily", a paediatrician; Joana, and Manuela.
+His granddaughter through Erasmo was Aisha, an investment banker at Morgan Stanley India.
+As of 2026, his grandson, Jack Ajit Sukhija, through Lily, served as a councilor in the Corporation of the City of Panaji.

+De Sequeira was a polyglot who was fluent in five languages: Konkani, Hindustani, Portuguese, English, and French.

 Role in Goa Opinion Poll (1963–1966)

 Goa was annexed into India by an Indian Army operation on 19 December 1961.
 It was integrated into the Indian Union in 1962.
 Goa's first polls were held on 9 December 1963.
 The two main parties UGP and MGP were formed with two opposing ideologies.
 The MGP wanted to merge the state of Goa into the newly formed state of Maharashtra whereas UGP wanted to retain independent statehood for the former Portuguese enclaves.

 The United Goans Party (UGP) was formed in 1962-63 following the merger of three local parties.
 De Sequeira was its founding president.
 Of the 30 seats in the assembly 28 belonged to Goa, and one each to Daman and Diu.
 MGP formed the government, having secured 16 seats while UGP secured 12.
 The assembly of Goa, Daman and Diu convened on 9 January 1964.
 Dayanand Bandodkar of MGP became the first Chief Minister.

 The MGP and politicians in Maharashtra were elated at the victory and touted it as a mandate that the majority of Goans were in favour of merger.
 At the time of Goa's accession into India, Prime Minister Jawaharlal Nehru had categorically stated that Goa would retain its distinct identity.
-Following MGPs victory and the raised pitch for merger.
+Following MGP's victory and the raised pitch for merger.
 De Sequeira visited New Delhi along with his MLAs and impressed Nehru about the need of an opinion poll on this matter.
 However Nehru died before Parliament could take this decision and Lal Bahadur Shastri succeeded him as Prime Minister.
 A delegation consisting of MGP MLAs and Maharashtra's leaders went to New Delhi to convince him that a vote on the merger should be conducted in the Goa Assembly.